qiuhaikun1017/kickstarter-analysis/README.md

 According to the chart, the number of successful outcome hits the peak at May, which arrived 111.
 The least number of successful number happens in Dec, which is still higher than the number of failed and canceled at Dec.
 Furthermore, the overall count of successful outcome is higher than the overall count of failed and canceled respectively at each month.

 #### Challenges and Difficulties Encountered for Part1
 However this graph does not tell us how specifically in each year the tendency of successful outcome has changed.
-For example, in certain year like 2009, there is no theatre shows has been fundraised, while from 2011 to 2013 all theatre campaign is successful.
-But in year 2020, is the data from 10 years ago still relevant to us?
+For example, in certain year like 2009, there is no theatre shows has been fundraised, while from 2011 to 2013 all theatre campaigns are successful.
+But as we are in year of 2020, is the data from 10 years ago still relevant to us?
 How the tendency in recent year tells us the story?
-To answer this question, We added the value of “Year” in the axis (Category), and we placed its order before “Date Created” so the graph shows the X-axis as the month of each valid year as below.
+To answer this question, We added the value of “Year” in the axis (Category), and we placed its order before “Date Created” so the graph shows the X-axis as the month of each year as below.

 ![Theater Outcomes over Years](Picture1.png)